justinloveless/devlift/README.md

-# Dev-CLI
+# Devlift

-`dev-cli` is a universal command-line tool designed to automate and standardize the process of setting up any repository for local development.
+`devlift` is a universal command-line tool designed to automate and standardize the process of setting up any repository for local development.
+It's like a "dead lift" for your dev environment - one command to get everything up and running.

 With a single command, you can clone a repository and have it ready to go, complete with all dependencies installed, environment variables set up, and initialization scripts run.

 ## The Problem
-Setting up a new project locally is often a manual, time-consuming, and error-prone process. `dev-cli` solves this by using a simple `dev.yml` configuration file to define the entire setup process, making project onboarding seamless and consistent.
+Setting up a new project locally is often a manual, time-consuming, and error-prone process. `devlift` solves this by using a simple `dev.yml` configuration file to define the entire setup process, making project onboarding seamless and consistent.

 ## Installation